margined-protocol/locust-vault-framework/README.md

-# Overview - Fund Vault and Strategy Contract
+# Transfigure

-This repo contains the code base for the `Fund Vault` and `Strategy` contracts.
+This repo contains the code base for `Transfigure` a framework that enables non-custodial execution of sophisticated strategies.

+To do this the framework is compromised of a `Fund Vault` and `Strategy Contract`.
+The fund vault simply holds funds and the strategy contract executes actions with said funds.

 The objective of the `Fund Vault` and `Strategy` is to be able to execute sophisticated strategies on behalf of the users without becoming custodian of users funds.
 Therefore it leverages `authz` to enable an off-chain service to execute the strategy on behalf of the user.
 The contract allows profit's to be booked in multiple ways as defined and appropriate to a specific strategy.